-Car accidents are a leading cause of neck and back trauma in the United States.
+Car accidents are a leading cause of neck and back trauma.
 Spinal injuries can cost a veritable fortune to treat, and many patients cannot return to work while they recover.
-Due to exorbitant health-care bills and lost wages, many accident victims fall into overwhelming debt.
+Due to exorbitant healthcare bills and lost wages, many accident victims fall into overwhelming debt.

 What Are Common Symptoms of Spinal Injuries?

-If you were in a car accident or suffered a blow to your back, visit your doctor immediately if you notice:
+If you were in a car accident or suffered a blow to your back, you may experience:

 - Slow reflexes